Ivan-Shish/Aleo/phase1-coordinator/README.md

 the coordinator commits to the next round and the ceremony advances by one round.
 If the coordinator fails to aggregate the current round, the commit is rolled back to the current round and all participants assigned to the next round are returned to the queue.

+See the documentation in [lib.rs](./src/lib.rs) as an entry point to a more detailed explaination of how this library works.

 ## Build Guide

 To start the coordinator, run: